Is HUYA Inc. (HUYA) a Keeper?

-HUYA Inc. (NYSE:HUYA) went down by -2.06% from its latest closing price compared to the recent 1-year high of $36.33.
-The company’s stock price has collected -8.23% of loss in the last five trading sessions.
-Press Release reported on 07/05/21 that Huya-owned Nimo TV Wins Arbitration Award against Moroccan Livestreamer’s Contractual Breach
+HUYA Inc. (NYSE:HUYA) went down by -1.65% from its latest closing price compared to the recent 1-year high of $36.33.
+The company’s stock price has collected -9.82% of loss in the last five trading sessions.
+Press Release reported 18 hours ago that HUYA Inc. Announces Termination of Merger Agreement with DouYu

 >> 7 Top Picks for the Post-Pandemic Economy <<